facebook/react/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Your bug will get fixed much faster if we can run your code and it doesn't have dependencies other than React.
-Issues without reproduction steps or code examples may be immediately closed as not actionable.
+Issues without reproduction steps or code examples may be immediately closed as not reproducible.
 -->

 Link to code example: